 The James Fennell Scholarship: Established by his family in memory of James Fennell, class of 1905.
 It is a four-year tuition and board scholarship intended to provide a complete educational experience to worthy students with financial need.

-The Robert M. '57 and Mary W. Fink Endowed Scholarship: Founded in 2019 by The Gift of Hope Foundation, Inc, to provide tuition and room/board assistance for a student who attended Cristo Rey High School in Atlanta, Georgia, if available.
+The Robert M. '57 and Mary W. Fink Endowed Scholarship: Founded in 2019 by The Gift of Hope Foundation, Inc, to provide tuition and room/board assistance for a student who attended Cristo Rey High School in Atlanta, Georgia.
 The student must maintain good academic standing and hold a part-time job during the year.

 The Kevin J. Frawley ‘90 Memorial Scholarship: Founded in 2004 by family and friends is available to graduates of local Catholic high schools who commute from home to Manhattan College and have a demonstrated need for tuition assistance.